aravinthen/laser.io/README.md

 7. Develop a display mechanism for the left-hand side of the interface.
 (Done)
 8. Build a button to switch from interface to laser graphics and back again.
 (Done)

 9. Develop the Laser subclass in the graphics class.
+(Done)
 10. Develop the Materials subclass in the graphics class.
+(Done)
 11. Add the material configuration corresponding to the chosen level.
 12. Work out the mechanics of the laser-material interaction.
+(Done: could be made more fancy)
 13. Display material properties with the info function.

-14. Build an information display as part of the "measure" function
+14. Build an information display as part of the "measure" function.
+(Done)
 15. Develop the scoring function.

 16. Design the last four levels.
 17. Write the instructions page.
 18. Provide level descriptions for all five levels.
+(Done)
 19. Find a way to update the high scores after every run.
 20. Improve the visuals.

 ## Non-essential ideas